AlexHettle/MeadowPy/README.md

 - **Have a feature idea?** Open an issue and describe what you'd find useful — especially if you're a beginner who ran into a gap.
 - **Want to contribute code?** Pull requests are welcome.
 Open an issue first so we can discuss the change.

-If MeadowPy helped you learn something, a ⭐ on the repo goes a long way.
+If MeadowPy helped you learn something or is something you find useful, a ⭐ on the repo goes a long way.

 ## License